Razer Balckshark V2 Review , Razer, Headset, Gaming

 Design

-Razer’s usual design cues of voluminous padding, RGB lighting, and the standard bulk that other headsets have (like their famed Kraken line) are notably absent from the Razer BlackShark V2, but this isn’t such a bad thing.
+Razer’s usual design cues of voluminous padding, RGB lighting, and the standard bulk other headsets have (like their famed Kraken line) are notably absent from the Razer BlackShark V2, but this isn’t a bad thing.
 The earpads are soft memory foam covered in breathable fabric, with matching fabric-covered padding on the headband’s underside (the headband’s top side is faux leather).

 Because the headset is so light and breathable, it’s pretty comfortable to wear even on more oversized heads and is suitable for extended gameplay sessions.
-Going for a more straightforward design with minimalistic colouring means the Razer BlackShark V2 has been designed with not just the hardcore gamer in mind.
+Going for a more straightforward design with minimalistic coloring means the Razer BlackShark V2 has been designed with not just the hardcore gamer in mind.

 Compared to its competitors.

-As is traditional with headsets these days.
 A mute mic button sits right behind the headset cable, and a large volume dial sits on the back panel of the earcup (the volume works separately from your device’s volume levels).
-Even with a more plastic construction than the headphones themselves, the mic’s build quality is still good.
-The permanently connected cable is a bit of a disappointment, as a removable cable is much easier to replace than an entire headset.
+The mic’s build quality is still good, even with more plastic construction than the headphones.
+The permanently connected cable is disappointing, as a removable cable is much easier to replace than an entire headset.

 This headset connects wirelessly to a 2.4 GHz USB-C dongle that can be plugged into various devices.
 The dongle has a small black rectangular body perpendicular to the USB-C plug, letting it stay flush with your phone or Switch.
 It appears to be automatically paired with a headset.